Imagine walking into a bright and spacious photography studio, nerves and excitement mingling within you.

 In this headshot, one might want to pose with their head resting on their hand.
 This headshot is great for portraying yourself as someone who’s thinking and always at work.

-If you’re looking for a headshot that will portray casual intelligence, then this headshot pose might be one to try.
+If you’re looking for a headshot portraying casual intelligence, this pose might be one to try.

 8. Just the Head, Nothing Else

-A headshot idea that works well for headshots taken specifically for business purposes is to not include anything else in your headshot beside your head and shoulders.
+A headshot idea that works well for headshots taken specifically for business purposes is to not include anything else in your headshot besides your head and shoulders.

-This headshot pose is clean and professional, which is why headshots like this work well as headshots for headshots taken specifically for business purposes.
+This headshot pose is clean and professional, so headshots like this work well as headshots for headshots taken specifically for business purposes.

 9. Arms Crossed

-While headshots with arms crossed might seem more defensive, headshots with arms crossed can make a headshot seem warmer.
+While headshots with arms crossed might seem more defensive, they can also make a headshot seem warmer.

-This headshot pose is good for headshots because based on a positive facial expression, it will hopefully make you appear less defensive and it will make you look more casual and “nonchalant.”
+This headshot pose is good for headshots because, based on a positive facial expression, it will hopefully make you appear less defensive and more casual and “nonchalant.”

 10. Hands at Hips